bintukappilgeorge/64-bit-RISC-V-processor-RV64IMAFD-SoC-Design/README.md

 ## How to Use
 ### **Simulation and Testing**
-- The design can be simulated using Verilog-based simulation tools such as **ModelSim, QuestaSim, or Verilator**.
+- The design can be simulated using Verilog-based simulation tools such as **ModelSim**.
 - A testbench should provide:
   - A clock and reset signal.
   - Instruction and data memory initialization.